 Battery drain issues are very common when it comes to iOS updates.
 Even this time, it is not something worth worrying about.
 Try our solutions to fix the battery drain issues in iOS 16.

 If your iPhone’s battery life is suddenly worse after updating to iOS 16, don’t panic.
 There are many possible explanations and some easy fixes.
 We showed ten different fixes in this article.
 After trying out the given methods, your iPhone’s battery life will be back to normal.
-You might want to consult a technician if you are still struggling with battery life.
+You might want to consult a technician if you still struggle with battery life.